 Future O&M Contracts?

 Building and operating the mine water–treatment plant provided a virtuous circle of feedback that made for a better project overall.
-Changes were made during final construction stages in response to observations made by newly hired operating staff, and after the plant was commissioned, the contracting-savvy staff suggested additional modifications for more effective operations.
+In response to observations made by newly hired operating staff, changes were made during final construction stages.
+And after the plant was commissioned, the contracting-savvy staff suggested additional modifications for more effective operations.

-With all the experience it’s gained, will IMCO be pursuing more O&M contracts like this?
-“Now that we have the background and resume, we’ll definitely seek out more contracts like this,” Simmons says.
+With the experience it’s gained on this project, IMCO is positioned for success in the increasingly connected future of construction.
+“Now that we have the background and résumé, we’ll definitely seek out more contracts like this,” Simmons says.
 “Especially in mine water–treatment facilities, and in remote locations like this one.
 We don’t think we’re automatically the best choice for any treatment plant.
 It all depends on the particular project and owner, and how well our experience lines up with their needs.”

 And of course, it depends above all on having, and finding, the right people.